 NORTH VERNON — North Vernon police arrested a local resident on a preliminary charge of arson and a warrant after an apartment fire.

 Police and firefighters were sent to 23 W. Poplar St. at 11:11 p.m.
 Thursday about an apartment fire.
 Sgt.
-Keith Messer arrived first and began fighting the fire with a fire extinguisher until North Vernon firefighters arrived, said Sgt.
-Andrew Richmond, North Vernon Police Department spokesman.
-Officers checked five other attached apartments to make sure everyone had evacuated.
+Keith Messer arrived first and began fighting the fire with a fire extinguisher until North Vernon fire fighters arrived on scene.
+Once the North Vernon fire department arrived officers made sure the other apartments were evacuated.
+This involved checking about five other attached apartments in the structure.

-The fire scene became a criminal investigation when witnesses told officers the fire was set intentionally, Richmond said.
-Officers were told that Jonathon N. White, 27, of North Vernon, had allegedly been seen dousing the apartment with gasoline and lighting it just before the fire was reported, Richmond said.
+The fire scene turned into a criminal investigation when witnesses told officers the fire was set intentionally, police said.
+Officers were told that Jonathon N. White, 27, of North Vernon, had allegedly been seen dousing the apartment with gasoline and lighting it just before the fire was reported, police said.

 Officers could not find White at the apartment fire.

-Friday morning, officers recovered a gas can from a yard one street north from the fire, Richmond said.
+Friday morning, officers recovered a gas can from a yard one street north from the fire, police said.
 The homeowner stated the gas can wasn’t his and he hadn’t seen it before.

-White was arrested on a preliminary charge of felony arson and a warrant issued for probation violation, Richmond said.
+White was arrested on a preliminary charge of felony arson and a warrant issued for probation violation, police said.